chazkondo/Sorting-Algorithms/README.md

 At its slowest, it will perform at a quadratic rate relative to its size.
 (Out of the five, this is the slowest method)

-Fork it!
-Create your feature branch: git checkout -b my-new-feature Commit your changes: git commit -am 'Add some feature' Push to the branch: git push origin my-new-feature Submit a pull request :D